pramilapandey/bike-share-data-analysis/README.md

 ## Phase IV & V: Analyze and Share Insights:

-I have combined both the analyze and share phase in this same section here since both goes side by side.
+I have combined both the analyze and share phase in this same section here since both go side by side.
 The tools I have used for data visualizing and sharing insights are postgresql, google sheets, tableau public and R studio.

 ### Counting riders by the type of rider:

 Our dataset and the project scenario tells us that we have two types of riders- casual riders and member riders.
-For visualization about the type of rider, I firstly used COUNT function in sql to count total number of casual riders and member rider to see how they differ in number.
+For visualization about the type of rider, I firstly used the COUNT function in sql to count the total number of casual riders and member riders to see how they differ in number.

 **Counting number of casual and member riders:**